-Here, are some of the best ones out there which you as a React dev should bookmark and use it as a reference whenever needed.
+Here, are some of the best ones out there that you as a React dev should bookmark and use as a reference whenever needed.
 They range from courses to learn React to some of the coolest events happening worldwide.

 - React Tutorial: Learn modern React from scratch, and practice in an intuitive environment.
 Throughout this course, you will build an online supermarket shopping app with Stripe integration.